zjian107-su/Elixir-Exploration/README.md

 # Elixir_Exploration

 There are currently two projects under the current repository.
-1. cards - simulation of create deck, shuffle, deal cards and so on.
+1. cards - simulation of creating a deck, shuffling, dealing cards and so on.
-2. identicon - similar to GitHub profile page icon generation algorithm.
+2. identicon - similar to the GitHub profile page icon generation algorithm.
 For example, `https://github.com/programmer12`

 ### Commands
 - under the elixir project folder: `iex -S mix`